AzzaMahmoud1/STCAutomationTask/README.md

 # STCAutomationTask
-the base url used is https://subscribe.stctv.com/sa-en because https://subscribe.stctv.com/ is not working in egypt
+the base url used is https://subscribe.stctv.com/sa-en because https://subscribe.stctv.com/ is not working in Egypt